fossasia/wp-dev-buddy/readme.txt

 **Features**:

-* Support for both User timelines and Search timelines
+* Supports User timelines, Search timelines and Lists
 * Use either a template tag or a shortcode to render feeds
-* Developers can utilise the plugin system to create their own template tags and shortcodes
+* Developers can utilise the plugin system to fully customise the plugin's functionality
 * A default stylesheet is included that you can use either for display or for study when creating your own
 * Sensitive OAuth and Consumer data is masked within the WordPress admin to prevent unauthorised access to your app data
 * All feeds are cached on first render to reduce subsequent load times, along with the option to choose who many hours the cache lasts